Shiling42/markdown-cv/index.md

 **Creator and organizer of *Statistical Physics Youth Communications***
 - A Chinese early career researcher network in statistical physics.
 - Successfully attracted and engaged over 160 members from diverse geographical locations, with continued growth in membership.
-- Hosted 6 successful online seminars.
+- Hosted 6 online seminars.
 Future seminars will be held once a month.

 <!-- ### Footer